johnsonfash/indexdb-prisma/README.md

 }
 ```

-**11\.
-I have so much i am doing right now.
+**I have so much i am doing right now.
 I will convert this to a library when i have the chance.
 For now, download the indexDB.ts and use/modify it in you project**